-Texas has a long, often bloody history, so it’s not surprising that it’s also got a lot of restless spirits.
-There are so many Texas ghost stories that it’s hard to pick the best, but we’ve narrowed down a slew of tales into a terrifying top twelve.
+Texas has a long, often bloody, history, so it’s not surprising that it’s also got a lot of restless spirits.
+There are so many Texas ghost stories that it’s hard to pick the best, but we’ve narrowed it down to a slew of tales.

 Looking for even more creepy ghost stories from Texas?
 Check out this list.

 This hospital has two stories of the Angel of Death: one that’s all too real and one that’s unproven but still terrifying.

 Now here’s the urban legend: the hospital experienced a string of odd deaths.
 The patients were dying in room order - first 201 would go, then 202, 203, 204.
 The nurses and doctors were very suspicious, especially when patients began talking about a nurse in an old-style uniform.
 They watched the security tapes and saw the patients talking to someone when no one else was in the room.
 They were puzzled, until the next room in order was left empty.
 Then, the deaths stopped.
 There have been no more incidents since.Is this creepy?